 Wikipedia defines, “A golf simulator is a set of equipment that allows you to play golf on a graphically simulated golf course.”
 The history of the golf simulator is perhaps unimaginable for many of us.
 Golf Simulator was first introduced in 1970.
 Since then it has improved beyond expectations.

 Nowadays golf simulators are capable of representing realistic virtual graphics too.
-And the days might not be too far when augmented reality will be used in golf simulators.
+And the days might not be too far when augmented reality will be used in commercial golf simulators.
 Just like Computers, PlayStations, or even Telephones, Golf Simulators have come a long way with technological advancements.

 A complete golf simulator package includes